walterhiggins/WMPJS/book-outline.md

 Your new folder will now appear in the File/Disk Browser Pane.

-#### Create a new Javascript file
+#### Create a new JavaScript file

-The next step is to create a new Javascript file in the sub-folder we just created.
+The next step is to create a new JavaScript file in the sub-folder we just created.
 The file won't do much just yet but we'll work some more on it soon.
 Right-click on the Folder you just created and choose 'New File' from the menu.
 Call the new file 'helloWorld.js'.

 ![create a new file](images/chapter-04/screenshot-edit-new-file.png)